canonical/open-documentation-academy/getting-started/troubleshooting.md

 ## Troubleshoot a failed WSL installation

-In this section, you'll learn how to troubleshoot the failed installation of Windows Subsystem for Linux (WSL) on your Windows machine.
-Note that if this method does not solve your specific problem, you can always refer to the [official Windows documentation](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting) to find a fix for your case.
+This section provides a possible way to troubleshoot a failed installation of Windows Subsystem for Linux (WSL).
+You can also refer to [Microsoft's official WSL documentation](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting) for more information on troubleshooting WSL.

 If the `wsl --install` command does not work for you, especially if it returns the message "This operation timed out", you can debug the issue by following these steps: